Target species

 Midazolam is a CNS depressant and can cause sedation and induction of sleep.
 Care should be taken to avoid self-injection.
 In case of accidental self-injection, seek medical advice immediately and show the package leaflet to the physician, but DO NOT DRIVE as sedation and impaired muscular function may occur.

-Midazolam and its metabolites may be harmful for the unborn child, and are secreted into breastmilk in small amounts, thereby exerting a pharmacological effect on the nursing neonate.
-Pregnant and breastfeeding women should, therefore, take great care when handling this product and, in the event of exposure, seek medical advice immediately.
+Midazolam and its metabolites may be harmful for the unborn child, and are secreted into breastmilk in small amounts, thereby exerting a pharmacological effect on the nursing child.
+Pregnant and breastfeeding women should, therefore, take great care when handling this veterinary medicinal product and, in the event of exposure, seek medical advice immediately.

-People with known sensitivity to midazolam or the excipients should avoid contact with the veterinary medicinal product.
+Midazolam and benzyl alcohol may cause hypersensitivity reactions.
+People with known hypersensitivity to these substances should avoid contact with the product.

 To the physician: